Andrwyl/IMT-in-monolingual-IR/shared_tokens/scripts/python_scripts/README.md

 Below are descriptions of the four python scripts used for filtering.
 The end of the markdown contains an example workflow

-## If this is your first time running

-Run `shared_tokens/datasets/download_datasets.py` first in order to save all the datasets locally, allowing us to load it in and filter in the following scripts.
-This only needs to be done once (you will know it is good to go if `shared_tokens/datasets/` has the dataset folders in it)

 ## 1. get_overlapping.py

 ```